-6.8.
 Chill Club

 Northgate recognise that some children with challenging behaviour may need additional support to cope with the lunch times, which are unstructured.
 If a child presents with persistent disruptive behaviour at these times, the school may consider implementing a 20/20/20 system to enable these times to be positive and successful.
-The child would spend 20 minutes eating lunch, 20 minutes supervised in the library and then 20 minutes outside in the playground.
-Children's attendance are reviewed regularly.
+The child would spend 20 minutes eating lunch, 20 minutes supervised in the library suite and then 20 minutes outside in the playground.
+This will be reviewed as positive progress is